muhammadshaban89/Git-Masters/1-Overview.md

 **2"Distributed Version Control System (DVCS)**

--A distributed system gives **every developer a full copy of the repository**, including full history.
+- A distributed system gives **every developer a full copy of the repository**, including full history.

 **How DVCS works:**
 ```